tutorgen/hpit_services/README.md

 and can be created with no prior configuration.
 The database contains five core collections:

 ### <a name="DBmessagesToc"></a> messages
-A list of messages sent to the system before being duplicated to plugin_messages It contains the following fields:
+A list of messages sent to the system before being duplicated to plugin_messages.
+Each message contains the following fields:

-entity_id: "The session ID of the sender"
+- entity_id: "The session ID of the sender"
-payload: "The data being sent."
+- payload: "The data being sent."

 ### <a name="DBpluginmesToc"></a> plugin_messages
 Contains messages sent to plugins, as copied from the messages collection.
 It contains the following fields:

 - plugin_name: "name of destination plugin"
 - event_name: "name of event"
 - message_id: "the ID of this message"